spang-lab/datatomb/README.md

 table `users(id primary, name)` table `access(id primary, user => users.id, timestamp, dataset => datasets.id)`
 table `datasets(id primary, hash, tags => [tags.id], description, creator => users.id, timestamp)`

+## Auth server
+uses the ldap-speaking [auth server](https://gitlab.spang-lab.de/containers/auth-server) for authentification.
+Authentification is granted based on two groups, defined in the authserver section of the config file.
+If the user is in the `usergroup`, he or she may up- and download datasets and history of his or her own datasets may be queried.
+If he or she is also in the admin group, history of foreign datasets is accessible and datasets can be deleted.